 Just a little bit on why this is important…

-Journaling is one of the best ways to relieve stress and control anxiety + negative thinking (all of these mental states can influence you to make stupid decisions).
+Journaling is one of the best ways to relieve stress and control anxiety + negative thinking (all of these mental states can influence you to make unwise decisions).
 It’s also one of the best ways to improve your resilience.

 The problem with journaling is that many people don’t know how to do it.
-This is why I created a lot of printable mental health journals that show you exactly how to journal, including journal prompts, mental wellness trackers and other helpful templates.
+This is why I created a lot of printable mental health journals that show you exactly how to journal, including journal prompts, mental wellness trackers, and other helpful templates.

-26. Don’t involve yourself in dangerous things.
+26. Don’t involve yourself in dangerous or reckless things.

 27. Educate yourself about the topic before making important decisions.